Eleanor Anne Porden

 Eleanor Anne Porden (14 July 1795 – 22 February 1825) was a British Romantic poet.
 She was the first wife of the explorer John Franklin.

 Early years and education

 Eleanor Anne Porden was born in London, 14 July 1795.
 She was the younger surviving daughter of the architect William Porden, of Berners Street, London, an eminent architect, and his wife Mary Plowman.
 Another sister and brother had died in infancy.
 Her mother was an invalid, and after an older sister's marriage, Eleanor nursed her mother from 1809 until her death in 1819.

 An intelligent young woman, Porden was educated privately at home.
-She acquired with facility a knowledge of several languages, and was interested in the arts and sciences, Porden attracted attention for her poetry from an early age.
-Her family and friends were fond of literature, and a salt-box for poetical contributions was kept at her father's house.
-Her first major work, the allegorical The Veils; or the Triumph of Constancy, was placed in that depository before she had completed her seventeenth year.
+She learned several languages, and was interested in the arts and sciences.
+Porden attracted attention for her poetry from an early age.
+Her family and friends liked literature, and a salt-box for poetical contributions was kept at her father's house.
+Her first major work, the allegorical The Veils; or the Triumph of Constancy, was placed in that depository before she turned 18.